Lotus Sutra: All beings have the potential to become Buddhas

 Another important teaching of the Lotus Sūtra is that all beings can become Buddhas.
-The sutra sees the awakening of a Buddha as the only and ultimate goal and it boldly claims that "of any who hear the dharma, none shall fail to achieve buddhahood".
-Numerous figures in the sutra receive predictions of future Buddhahood, including the ultimate Buddhist villain Devadatta.
+The sūtra sees the awakening of a Buddha as the only and ultimate goal, and it claims that "of any who hear the dharma, none shall fail to achieve Buddhahood."
+Numerous figures in the sūtra receive predictions of future Buddhahood, including the ultimate Buddhist villain Devadatta.
 In chapter 10, the Buddha points out that all sorts of people will become Buddhas, including monks, nuns, laypeople, along with numerous non-human beings like nagas.
 Even those, who practice only simple forms of devotion, such as paying respect to the Buddha, or drawing a picture of the Buddha, are assured of their future Buddhahood.

-According to Gene Reeves, this teaching also encourages this potential for Buddhahood in all beings, even in enemies as well as "to realize our own capacity to be a buddha for someone else."
-According to Reeves, the story of the little Dragon Girl promotes the idea that women can also become Buddhas just like male monks.
+According to Gene Reeves, this teaching also encourages this potential for Buddhahood in all beings, even in enemies as well as "to realize our own capacity to be a Buddha for someone else."
+According to Reeves, the story of the little Dragon Girl promotes the idea that women can also become Buddhas just like monks.
 Reeves sees this as an inclusive message which "affirms the equality of everyone and seeks to provide an understanding of Buddha-dharma that excludes no one."

-Although the term buddha-nature (buddhadhatu) is not mentioned in the Lotus Sūtra, Japanese scholars Hajime Nakamura and Akira Hirakawa suggest that the concept is implicitly present in the text.
-An Indian commentary (attributed to Vasubandhu), interprets the Lotus Sūtra as a teaching of buddha-nature and later East Asian commentaries tended to adopt this view.
-Chinese commentators pointed to the story of Bodhisattva Never Disparaging in chapter 20 as evidence that the Lotus taught buddha-nature implicitly.
+Although the term Buddha-nature (Buddhadhatu) is not mentioned in the Lotus Sūtra, Japanese scholars Hajime Nakamura and Akira Hirakawa suggest that the concept is implicitly present in the text.
+An Indian commentary (attributed to Vasubandhu), interprets the Lotus Sūtra as a teaching of Buddha-nature and later East Asian commentaries tended to adopt this view.
+Chinese commentators pointed to the story of Bodhisattva Never Disparaging in chapter 20 as evidence that the Lotus taught Buddha-nature implicitly.